 We conclude this section with the remark that this idea is just a simple example of how the strictness of \eqref{eq:analograte-mse-relationship} can be mitigated while addressing different practical limitations of the \gls{socc} scheme.
 Another example is to use the scheduling scheme proposed in~\cite{nazer2024computation} to mitigate the requirement of channel state information at the transmitters that is needed for the transmitter pre-processing operation as seen in \eqref{eq:real-complex}.
-The authors of~\cite{nazer2024computation} propose to relax this requirement by scheduling groups of analog transmissions of users at a time that have similar channel coefficients and to only feed these selection patterns back to the transmitters, which presumably have a significantly lower rate than the full channel state information would have.
-This can be seen as a more refined version of the extension described in the preceding paragraphs which also aims at making the users that remain analog transmitters more similar in terms of channel gains, and it would similarly allow to modify the tradeoff between analog rates, digital rates, and analog errors.
-Examples for how this could be done include allocating different analog rates to different groups of users resulting in a certain average analog rate prescribed by a design choice and having some of the smaller groups of analog transmitters participate in the digital part of the communication scheme if a reduction in error at the cost of digital sum rate is intended.
+The authors of~\cite{nazer2024computation} propose to relax this requirement by scheduling groups of analog transmissions of users at a time that have similar channel coefficients.
+It is then only necessary to feed these selection patterns back to the transmitters which presumably have a significantly lower rate than the full channel state information would have.
+This can be seen as a more refined version of the extension described in the preceding paragraphs.
+This extension also aims at making the users that remain analog transmitters more similar in terms of channel gains.
+Similarly, this more refined version would allow to modify the tradeoff between analog rates, digital rates, and analog errors.
+For instance, it would be possible to allocate different analog rates to different groups of users.
+This would result in an average analog rate that can be prescribed by a design choice.
+If a reduction in error at the cost of digital sum rate is intended, it is also possible to have some of the smaller groups of analog transmitters participate in the digital part of the communication scheme.